|

 The Complaint Process |

-Landlords, tenants and tenant organizations may file complaints with the Office of Landlord-Tenant Affairs (OLTA or Landlord-Tenant Affairs).
-A “complaint” is a document that outlines the alleged facts of the case, identifies what the complainant (the person filing the complaint) wants in terms of money or other type of relief to resolve the complaint, and why they believe they are entitled to that relief.
-The complaint also identifies the “respondent” (the party against whom the complaint is brought).
+Landlords and tenants may file complaints with the Office of Landlord-Tenant Affairs (OLTA or Landlord-Tenant Affairs).
+Tenant Associations and business/LLCs/ Trusts may also file a complaint, but must be represented by an attorney.
+The “complaint” outlines the alleged facts of the case, identifies what the complainant (the person filing the complaint) wants in terms of money or other relief to resolve the dispute, and why they believe they are entitled to that relief.
+The complaint also identifies the “respondent” (the party against whom the complaint is filed).

 Before filing a complaint

-- The name, address, daytime telephone number and email address of the party against whom you are filing the complaint.
+- The name, address, daytime telephone number, and email address of the respondent (the party against whom the complaint is filed).

 - The address of the rental property and the type of property.